ColaLinN/mit6.824/doc/assignment1/readme.md

 ### Hints

 1. [key point] intermediate file name: `mr-X-Y`, X Map tasks, and Y Reduce tasks

-2. use encoding/json to encode the keyValue data
+2. Use encoding/json to encode the keyValue data

 3. [key point] use ihash(key) % NReduce to choose the reduce task id

-4. [key point] [atom read] master, as a server, will be concurrent, don't forget to lock shared data.
+4. **[key point] [atom read] master, as a server, will be concurrent, don't forget to lock shared data.**

 5. Use Go's race detector, with go build -race and go run -race.
 Can refer to ./test-mr.sh

 6. [key point] Workers will sometimes need to wait, e.g. reduces can't start until the last map has finished

 7. To test crash recovery, you can use the mrapps/crash.go application plugin.

 8. Master cannot distingusish between crashed worker and slowly alive wokrers.

-- The best you can do is have the master wait for some amount of time, and then give up and re-issue the task to a different worker.
+   The best you can do is have the master wait for some amount of time, and then give up and re-issue the task to a different worker.
 8. use ioutil.TempFile to create a temporary file and os.Rename to atomically rename it once it is completely written.
 9. the outputs of test-mr.sh are in sub-directory `mr-tmp`